Personal micro group Spiritual Journey through Israel

 Day 2 (Oct 19) Arrival Day!
 (Thursday)

-Fly and fly then grab your luggage and meet up in Tel Aviv's Ben Gurion Airport (hopefully a mid-afternoon arrival.
-Between 2:30-7 pm, once the group is established, we will narrow the timing).
-Rent the van and ride into ancient Joppa (Tel Aviv) on the coast (that we just flew over) and check into our hotel for the night and enjoy a shabbat dinner welcome.
+Fly and fly then grab your luggage and meet up in Tel Aviv's Ben Gurion Airport around 5pm in the main arrivals hall.
+Get into our car and ride into ancient Joppa (Tel Aviv) on the coast (that you just flew over) and check into A23 Boutique Hotel for the night and enjoy a shabbat dinner welcome.
 If anyone is feeling like getting out, we can try a walk to the beach or enjoy a walking tour that includes a stop at the door to Simon the Tanner's house (people live there so we can't go in).
 This hotel also has bicycles available if you feel like a pedal along the coast.

 Day 3 (Oct 20) - Port and To Galilee Day (Friday/erev Shabbat)